motamman/zennora-signalk-mqtt-import/README.md

 - **Source Label**: Label to use for the data source in SignalK
 - **Payload Format**: Expected format of MQTT messages (full SignalK or value-only)
 - **Ignore Duplicates**: Skip duplicate messages to reduce SignalK updates
+- **Exclude MMSI**: Comma-separated list of MMSI numbers to exclude from this rule

 ## MQTT Topic Mapping